rafael-g-depaulo/obsidian-vault/RPG/R20/Rest.md

 The DM chooses the base difficulty for the rest.
 Chose a base condition level for the situation, with 8 being a favorable and easy condition, and the higher the number, the more harsh the conditions.

 ### Expending Provisions
 When resting, expending more or less resources has an effect on the quality of the teams' sleep.
-This reduces the CD for your rest.
+This gives that character a bonus for their Survival Roll for the rest.

 | amount spent per person | CD Difference |
 | ----------------------- | ------------- |